 - Sprinkle on the crushed candy cane pieces.

 - Chill until hard, then break into pieces.

 *May also use 10 ounces each of chopped semi-sweet chocolate and white chocolate.

 If you use real chocolate, not chocolate melts, you may want to add 1 teaspoon of vegetable oil to the dark chocolate to minimize bloom.

-**I like to put the white chocolate into a quart sized ziploc bag, then snip off a corner to have better control making lines across the dark chocolate.
+**I like to put the white chocolate into a quart-sized Ziploc bag, then snip off a corner to have better control of making lines across the dark chocolate.

 Amount Per Serving: Calories: 266Total Fat: 12gSaturated Fat: 7gTrans Fat: 0gUnsaturated Fat: 4gCholesterol: 3mgSodium: 23mgCarbohydrates: 42gFiber: 1gSugar: 33gProtein: 2g